 Finally, Paterson’s recognisable livery was applied to both large side panels.
 Not to mention the manufacturer’s replacement decals.
 Safety instructions were also secured onto the machine for operatives.

 Vehicle graphics are a wise investment for businesses.
-The shredder’s livery advertises whilst it’s on site and hauled elsewhere.
+The shredder’s livery advertises whilst it’s on site, hired out and hauled elsewhere.

 It’s a wrap

 The entire application took me alone, approximately twenty five hours over two days.
 The end result was fantastic.
-The shredder lives on site and is hard to miss.
+The shredder lives in Kerr’s yard and is hard to miss.

-Interested in discussing how your business can benefit with vinyl stickers in Dundee?
+Interested in discussing how your business can benefit from vinyl stickers in Dundee?

 Get in touch to find out more.